magentabusiness/magentabusiness.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 updateRootRuleChain:
     0:
         image: https://img.thingsboard.io/edge/use-cases/data-filtering/update-root-item-1.png
-        title: 'Log in to your ThingsBoard instance.
+        title: 'Log in to your IoT Hub instance.
 Open the "Rule chain templates" page.
 Navigate to "Edge management" and select "Rule chain templates".
 Finally, click on "Edge Root Rule Chain".'
     1:
         image: https://img.thingsboard.io/edge/use-cases/data-filtering/update-root-item-2.png
         title: 'Use the filter to search for nodes containing the word "script".
 Drag the Script node (Transformation) to the rule chain.'